shubh-77/260031_Mini_Project_LTTS/README.md

 Folder             | Description
 -------------------| -----------------------------------------
-`src`              | Source code of the application `screenshots`      | Output screenshots for both BMI and BMR report
+`src`              | Source code of the application `screenshots`      | Output screenshots for both BMI,BMR report and test-cases